If you loved Princess Principal Crown Handler: Chapter 2, try Princess Principal Crown Handler: Chapter 1

 What they share

-Both films are directed by Masaki Tachibana, and they sit in Action / Adventure / Animation / Drama / Mystery territory.
+Both films are directed by Masaki Tachibana, and they both carry the neon soaked, playful mood tags, and they sit in Action / Adventure / Animation / Drama / Mystery territory.
 If that's the register that drew you to Princess Principal Crown Handler: Chapter 2, the second film will land in a comparable space — through a different lens.

 What Princess Principal Crown Handler: Chapter 1 is